sampling disk usage profiler for btrfs

 Some btrfs features may make it difficult to estimate what disk space is being used for:

-- Subvolumes allow cheap copy-on-write snapshots of entire filesystem trees, with data that hasn't been modified being shared among snapshots
+- Subvolumes allow cheap copy-on-write snapshots of entire filesystem trees, with unmodified data being shared among snapshots

 - File and extent cloning allow creating cheap copies of files or parts thereof, with extents being stored only once